18

 Step 2 - Dry Fog Treatment

-Our EPA-registered two-step dry fog process is applied throughout the home, treating airborne spores, surface mold, bacteria, and other pathogens simultaneously.
+Our EPA-registered two-step dry fog process is applied throughout the home, treating airborne spores, surface growth, bacteria, and other pathogens simultaneously.
 The two steps work together: the primary dry fog treatment penetrates the entire indoor environment, followed by the antimicrobial barrier application that provides ongoing protection.
 Homeowners and pets leave temporarily during active treatment, typically 4 to 6 hours.

 Step 3 - Post-Treatment Air Quality Verification